Seals for semiconductor applications

 Perfluoroelastomer materials

 FFKM’s contain fully fluorinated polymer chains.
-Subsequently, offer the ultimate performance from an elastomer for applications where the seals are exposed to high temperatures and aggressive chemicals for plasma, wet and dry, semiconductor process applications.
-There is an extensive range of FFKM materials available; the challenge is choosing the correct material grade for an individual application as one perfluoroelastomer will not cover the broad spectrum of requirements across all semiconductor process conditions.
+Subsequently, FFKM elastomers deliver ultimate performance in multiple applications.
+These applications include where seals encounter high temperatures and aggressive chemicals for plasma, wet and dry, semiconductor process applications.
+There is an extensive range of FFKM materials available.
+The challenge lies in selecting the correct material grade for each application because no single perfluoroelastomer can meet all semiconductor process requirements. .
 For example, some materials are better than others at high temperatures, some demonstrate better chemical resistance and some are poor at thermal expansion.

 Several compounds within our range of PERFREZ® perfluoroelastomer materials offer the best performance characteristics based on high thermal values, excellent low out-gassing and low particle count.
 We also offer a hybrid material which is an excellent “all-rounder” as it’s chemical formulation falls between FKM and FFKM.
 This means it performs consistently under slightly less demanding application conditions and with the added benefit of lower cost of purchase versus ultra-high grade FFKM’s.

-Semiconductor cleanrooms must be designed to control static, out-gassing, and any contamination from external particulates.
-For example dust, dirt, airborne microbes, and aerosol particles.
+Semiconductor cleanrooms must be designed to control static, out-gassing, and any contamination.
+This includes external particulates such as dust, dirt, airborne microbes, and aerosol particles.
 Just a single particle of dust or debris on a wafer or component is enough to cause a catastrophic defect (that will ultimately lead to failure of a device).

-It is created and maintained by removing the air, circulating it through a filtering system and distributing (the clean and filtered) air back into the cleanroom environment.
-This can be achieved at varying levels of cleanliness, depending on specifications for the individual manufacturing environment or the finished product requirements.
+Technicians create and maintain cleanrooms by removing the air and circulating it through a filtering system.
+The clean and filtered air back is distributed back into the cleanroom environment.
+Varying levels of cleanliness are possible.
+It depends on what is specified for each individual manufacturing environment or the finished product requirements.
 Different cleanliness levels are classified by the concentration of airborne particles within a measured space.

-Additional factors to consider are the manufacturing environment for the semiconductor itself.
-Furthermore, it’s important to ensure any auxiliary products (such as seals) brought into the environment also maintain the same levels of cleanliness.
+Bringing in any auxiliary products (such as seals) into the environment must also maintain the same levels of cleanliness.

 We provide a complete cleanroom production process; from material blank production through to inspection and packaging using controlled materials within state-of-the-art cleanrooms.
 Our clean room manufacturing facilities are Class 7 (10,000) manufacturing and Class 5 (100) inspection, cleaning, & packaging.